Electronic vs Digital Signature: Critical Differences You Need to Know

 - Ease of Use: Signing a document electronically takes just a few clicks.

-- Cost-Effective: Requires minimal infrastructure, making it affordable for individuals and businesses.
+- Cost-Effective: Requires minimal infrastructure, making it inexpensive for individuals and businesses.

-- Flexibility: Works on various platforms like email, web forms, and mobile apps.
+- Flexibility: Works on diverse platforms like email, web forms, and mobile apps.

 Examples of Electronic Signatures in Action